MishaNya0072007/MishaNya0072007/README.md

 ## Skills
 😝 **Languages:** Python, C, little bit Java📓
 :octocat: **Working tools:** GetBrains tools, Git, GitHub, VirtualBox
-*Also, I can create a beat for you in FL Studio*
+*Also, I can create a beat in FL Studio for you*

 ---